Insects that can trigger allergic reactions include honeybees, yellowjackets, hornets,

 Allergic reactions to stings usually don't happen when a child is stung for the

-first time, but rather when the child is stung for a second time, or even later.
+first time.
+Most happen when the child is stung for a second time, or even later.

 If you think that your child might have had an allergic reaction to an insect sting,